Miscellaneous

 photo source: treehugger.com

-The house was a success and soon the author was asked to make a 4-wheel version.
-And this time it worked out really well.
+The house was a success and the author was soon asked to make a 4-wheeled version.
+And this time it turned out really well.

 tea house